aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

   //...
   ```

-Now, your app will display your new *HomeTab* module when you click *Home Page* tab.
+Now, the app will display your new *HomeTab* module when you click *Home Page* tab.

 ### ListTab Module

-You will now create the *ListTab* module the same way we have created *HomeTab* module in the previous section. *ListTab* module will display the Todo List.
-In the list, the user will able to delete items and mark items as complete.
-The module will also allow users to create or edit  Todo items through a modal UI.
+You will now create the *ListTab* module in the same way you created *HomeTab* module in the previous section. *ListTab* module will display the Todo List.
+In the list, the user will able to delete todo items and mark items as complete.
+The module will also allow users to create or edit  todo items through a modal UI.

 Remember that each module has its own folder structure.
 So, let's start a new directory *src/app/listTab* for our module.

 #### Creating ListTab Component

-The *ListTab* component will include the functionality of our listing tab.
+The *ListTab* component will include the logic for todo listing feature.

-To define the component, create a new file *src/app/listTab/listTab.page.ts*.
+To define the component, create a new file *src/app/listTab/listTab.page.ts* with the following code:

 ```javascript
 import { Component, OnInit, Input } from '@angular/core';